Not another list right? There are lots of top 10 things to do in Nova Scotia lists that begin with: Peggy’s Cove, the Cabot Trail and the Bluenose.

 Much more fun than a place, it’s our appellation wine.
 It’s a crisp and bright white wine that can only be made in Nova Scotia – like how Champagne is only made from the Champagne region in France.

-Most people don’t know Nova Scotia wine.
+Most people don’t know much about Nova Scotia wine.
 That’s because we’re a newer wine region and locals love it so much most wineries can’t keep on top of the demand.

 And while 12 Nova Scotian wineries make Tidal Bay, they are all a bit different to reflect just how different each winery approaches the wine in our region.